Income Taxes and Tax Receivable Agreement

-Income (loss) before income taxes is as follows:
+Loss before income taxes for the year ended December 31, 2021 is as follows:

-Income tax expense (benefit) for the years ended December 31, 2022 and 2021 consists of the following:
+Income tax expense (benefit) for the year ended December 31, 2021 consists of the following:

-A reconciliation between the Company's effective tax rate and the applicable U.S. federal statutory income tax rate for the years ended December 31, 2022 and 2021:
+A reconciliation between the Company's effective tax rate and the applicable U.S. federal statutory income tax rate for the year ended December 31, 2021 is as follows:

 Management assesses the available positive and negative evidence to estimate whether sufficient future taxable income will be generated to permit use of the existing deferred tax assets.
-A significant piece of objective negative evidence evaluated was the cumulative loss incurred.
+A significant piece of objective negative evidence evaluated was the cumulative loss incurred over the three-year period ended December 31, 2021.
 Such objective evidence limits the ability to consider other subjective evidence, such as projections for future growth.

 The Company recorded a valuation allowance to equity at the IPO date against its deferred tax assets related to its investment in XPO Holdings of approximately $60,197.

-As of December 31, 2022, the Company had federal and state net operating loss carryforwards of $100,976 and $91,397, respectively.
 As of December 31, 2021, the Company had federal and state net operating loss carryforwards of $109,182 and $109,560, respectively.
-Of the total federal net operating losses, approximately $94,640 were generated after January 1, 2018, and therefore do not expire.
+Of the total federal net operating losses, approximately $95,896 were generated after January 1, 2018, and therefore do not expire.
 Federal net operating losses generated after January 1, 2018 are subject to a taxable income limitation of 80% in accordance with the Tax Cuts and Jobs Act of 2017.
-The remaining federal and state net operating loss carryforwards will begin to expire in and , respectively, unless previously utilized by the Company.
-As of December 31, 2022, the Company has foreign tax credits of $247 that begin to expire in .
+The remaining federal and state net operating loss carryforwards will begin to expire in , unless previously utilized by the Company.
+As of December 31, 2021, the Company has foreign tax credits of $137 that begin to expire in .

 Utilization of the net operating losses and credit carryforwards may be subject to annual limitations due to ownership changes that have occurred or that could occur in the future, as required by Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the "Code"), as well as similar state and foreign provisions.
 These ownership changes may limit the amount of net operating losses and R&D credit carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
 In general, an "ownership change" as defined by Section 382 of the Code results from a transaction or series of transactions over a three-year period resulting in an ownership change of more than 50 percentage points of outstanding stock of a company by certain stockholders.